Cultural Barriers to Communication

 Cultural barriers to communication arise from differences in language, non-verbal cues, customs, and values, impeding mutual understanding and effective interaction between individuals from diverse backgrounds.
 Overcoming these barriers requires cultural sensitivity, awareness, and the willingness to adapt communication styles.

-From the nuanced expressions of nonverbal cues to the deeply ingrained values that shape our perspectives, these barriers are multifaceted.
+From the nuanced expressions of nonverbal cues to the deeply ingrained values that shape our perspectives, cultural barriers in communication are multifaceted.
 They range from language differences and geographical distances to the subtler realms of ethnocentrism and stereotyping.
 Each plays a role in shaping the landscape of our interactions, often leading to misunderstandings that could have been easily avoided.

 Understanding Cultural Barriers to Communication